vlad0007/BlochSphereOnline/README.md

 the quantum spin of an individual electron.
 </p>
 <p>
-&ensp;&ensp;The article consists of four parts
+&ensp;&ensp;&ensp;The article consists of four parts
 </p>
 <p>
 &ensp;&ensp;In the  <a href=" https://vlad0007.github.io/BlochSphereOnline/QS_Part1/QS_Part1.html"> <span class=brown>first part</span> </a>, the online program model of the Stern-Gerlach experiment is considered in detail.
 The three-dimensional visualization of this experiment